Samuele Parlati: Monterosi

-On 27 July 2021, he signed permanently for newly-promoted Serie C side Monterosi.
+On 27 July 2021, he signed permanently for newly promoted Serie C side Monterosi.
 He then made his debut for the club on 28 August, starting in a goalless league draw against Foggia, which was his side's first ever game in a professional league.
-In his first league campaign at the club, Monterosi reached the promotional play-offs, although they got eliminated in the first round, following a 2–2 draw with Virtus Francavilla, which went through due to their better ranking in the regular season.
+In his first league campaign at the club, Monterosi reached the promotional play-offs, although they were eliminated in the first round, following a 2–2 draw with Virtus Francavilla, which went through due to their better ranking in the regular season.

 Having featured regularly in his first two seasons at Monterosi, Parlati extended his contract with the club in January 2023, signing a new deal until 2026.
-On 12 February of the same year, in the injury time of a league match against Giugliano, the midfielder volunteered to play in goal, after goalkeeper Marco Alia had been sent-off; he managed both to save the subsequent penalty kick by Francesco Salvemini and keep a clean sheet, as his side eventually gained a 2–0 victory through a last-minute goal by Filippo Tolomello.
-In the process, Parlati became one of the few outfield players to ever have saved a penalty while playing in goal, following the likes of Fábio Bilica, David Di Michele and Felipe Melo.
+On 12 February of the same year, in the injury time of a league match against Giugliano, the midfielder volunteered to play in goal, after goalkeeper Marco Alia had been sent off; he managed both to save the subsequent penalty kick by Francesco Salvemini and keep a clean sheet, as his side eventually gained a 2–0 victory through a last-minute goal by Filippo Tolomello.

+Parlati left the club at the end of the 2023–24 season, following their relegation to Serie D.

+AlbinoLeffe

+On 6 July 2024, Parlati joined Serie C club AlbinoLeffe on a free transfer.